 - RGCS VISION: THREE IDEAS

 Then, we want to share research, but we also want to have an impact on society and organizations.
-That is why RGCS is also a think tank, a collectivity producing (collaboratively) a White Paper for public policies and corporate strategies.
+That is why RGCS is also a think tank, a collectivity producing (collaboratively) research notes and a White Paper for public policies and corporate strategies.
 All documents collectively produced are free, creative commons-based, open knowledge oriented.

 3. RGCS ORGANIZATION AND GOVERNANCE: A NETWORK

 The network is mainly focused on the dynamic of 15 cities in Europe, North America and Asia: London, Paris, Montreal, Barcelona, Berlin, Roma, Amsterdam, Lyon, Grenoble, Toulouse, Tokyo, New York, Singapore, Stockholm, Helsinki and Milan.
 Each chapter organizes bi-monthly research seminars and working groups.
 Events take place in universities and collaborative spaces.
-Three new chapters should be opened in late 2017 in Singapore, New York and Stockholm. .

 Research seminars are opportunities to attend presentations by academics, practitioners and consultants interested in collaborative spaces.